IshayEzagouri/DB-Impact-Analyzer/README.md

 ### Database Identifiers

-By default, the agent uses **fake databases** for testing without AWS costs.
+By default, the tool uses **fake databases** for testing without AWS costs.
 Available fake databases:
 - `prod-orders-db-01` - MySQL, no Multi-AZ, 7-day backups
 - `prod-users-db` - PostgreSQL, Multi-AZ enabled, PITR enabled
 - `dev-analytics-db-03` - PostgreSQL, storage pressure scenario
 - `prod-payments-db` - MySQL, Multi-AZ, with read replicas

 To analyze **real RDS databases**, provide the exact database identifier as it appears in the AWS RDS console.
 The identifier must match exactly (case-sensitive).
-The agent will query AWS RDS to fetch the database configuration automatically.
+The analyzer will query AWS RDS to fetch the database configuration automatically.

 ### Response Format